azhar22k/Nancy-VA--MacOS/README.md

 Sprint Backlog 3 will be completed by Feburary 2017 Sprint Backlog 4 will be completed by March 2017
 ```
 ### Assumptions and Constraints:
 * User is familiar with normal computer handling
 * User have basic knowledge of web
 * User have working internet connection to take advantage of online user
+#How to use
+* Execute the commands written in NonPythonRequirements.txt
+* Then install all python packages from requirements.txt
+##